ericrossbernstein/project-flashcards/README.md

 ## Summary

 Flashcard-o-matic is a web app that allows users to create, edit, and study decks of flashcards using React function components.
-This project created as my frontend capstone project for Thinkful's Software Engineering program.
-I designed a sleek and stripped-down user interface using vanilla CSS, and I organized routes and nested routes using React Router.
+This project was created as my frontend capstone project for Thinkful's Software Engineering program.
+I designed a stripped-down user interface using vanilla CSS, and I organized routes and nested routes using React Router.

 ## Tech Stack